katychuang/cisc3140_lab3/proj2/README.md

 contains the Make: Civic coupe (the only string that contains an empty space inbetween).

 -----------------------------------
 After running the script with:
-`awk -f prog.awk data.csv  > report.csv`
+`awk -f prog.awk data/data.csv  > report.csv`
+//added data in front because it's in the data folder

 To sort the rankings by numeric order:
 `paste -d' ' <(cut -d' ' -f1-5 report.csv )  <(cut -d' ' -f6- report.csv |sort -n) >sortedreport.csv`

 Typing this in the terminal will cut out columns 1 to 5 of report.csv and print it.

+Use this to only print out the first 3 from greatest to least: awk '{if ($6 <= 3) {print}}' sortedreport.csv > output.csv

 Then it will take out column 6 (the Ranking column) of report.csv and sort it in numerical order then print to sortedreport.csv